Bharadwaj204/income-classifier/README.md

 Make sure you have Python 3.6 or higher installed.
 You can download it from the official website: [python.org](https://www.python.org/downloads/).

 Additionally, you'll need to install the required dependencies.
-You can do this by running:
+You can do this by running:requirements.txt

 ```bash
 ├── assets/                  # Contains plots and visualizations